jonobri/dexy/README.md

 Flip it on before you close the laptop, to keep your agents running, a download progressing, or whatever else that helps you remain productive always.
 Just add an internet connection via your hotspot, and you can keep your Macbook in action all day.

 Functionally, this is just a cute little wrapper around `pmset`'s `SleepDisabled` flag.
-But it's easier to type the name of an ADHD medication than to remember the full `pmset` command every time.
+But it's easier to type four characters than to remember the full `pmset` command every time.

 ```console
 $ dexy